Valve/emarsys-broadcast-ruby/README.md

 api.create_sender sender
 ```

-Once you upload a sender, you can use its ID in any batch:
+Once you add a sender, you can use its email in any batch:

 ```ruby
 batch.sender = 'news@company.com'